 Tests to diagnose hemophilia A include:

-- Normal prothrombin time
+- Prothrombin time

-- Normal bleeding time
+- Bleeding time

-- Normal fibrinogen level
+- Fibrinogen level

 To prevent a bleeding crisis, people with hemophilia and their families can be taught to give factor VIII concentrates at home at the first signs of bleeding.
 People with severe forms of the disease may need regular preventive treatment.